 The boy, identified in court documents as AB, is represented by the legal team of the Howard League for Penal Reform.

-The reasons the case was considered by the Court of Appeal was because AB challenged the High Court’s decision that keeping him in isolation for more than 23 hours a day was degrading and inhuman treatment and therefore incapable of being justified.
+The reason the case was considered by the Court of Appeal was because AB challenged the High Court’s decision that keeping him in isolation for more than 23 hours a day was not degrading and inhuman treatment and therefore incapable of being justified.
 At the same time government lawyers argued that a decision to isolate a person does not need to be justified at all in order to be compliant with human rights law.

 The Court of Appeal rejected both arguments.
 It agreed with the High Court that the way AB was treated for those 55 days was not inhuman and degrading or a breach of his right to personal development.
 The Court of Appeal rejected the argument that being prevented from associating with other people is not governed by human rights law.
 There can be no doubt now that decisions to isolate people in prison must be necessary and proportionate if they are to be lawful.